hlardiez/chat_test/README.md

-# RagMetrics - Self Corrected Chatbot
+# RagMetrics - Self Correcting Chatbot

 A self-correcting chat engine based on OpenAI that answers questions using data retrieved from a Pinecone RAG system, evaluates responses with RagMetrics API, and automatically regenerates answers when quality thresholds are not met.